-{¶55} The court next considered the eight-year period starting with the child's age at the time he received the damage award (12 years) and his eligibility for Social Security at age 20.
-The court ruled that even if the child was not covered by Medicaid during this interim period because the damage award rendered him ineligible, he could obtain health insurance from the federal government.
+{¶55} With the child's eligibility for Medicare benefits established starting when he turns 20, the court found that, in the eight-year period starting with the child's age at the time he received the damage award (12 years) and his eligibility for Medicare at age 20 that, even if the child was not covered by Medicaid during this interim period because the damage award rendered him ineligible, he could obtain health insurance from the federal government.
 The court determined that the maximum amount of the child's premium for health care would be \$8,000 per year, with a maximum out-of-pocket expense of \$6,500 per year.
-Multiplying those expenses over the eight-year period, the court determined that the most the child would spend in the eight-year period for medical expenses would be $$116,000 ($8,000 + $6,500 \times 8 = $116,000)$.
+Multiplying those expenses over the eight-year period, the court determined that the most the child would spend in the eight-year period for medical expenses would be \$116,000 ($$8,000 + $6,500 \times 8 = $116,000$).